Veterinary Technology (VTEC)

 Credits: 4

 Course will prepare veterinary technology students for the Veterinary Technician National Examination (VTNE).
-Topics include VRNE qualification and registration procedures and standardized test-taking strategies, but will primarily focus on a systematic review of the nine knowledge domains covered on the VTNE.
+Topics include VTNE qualification and registration procedures and standardized test-taking strategies but will primarily focus on a systematic review of the ten knowledge domains covered on the VTNE.
 Specific course content will vary based on yearly changes to VTNE content and based on students’ performance on a VTNE readiness assessment at the start of the course.

 Prerequisite(s): VTEC 435 with a minimum grade of C+ and VTEC 550 with a minimum grade of C+ and VTEC 575 with a minimum grade of C+ and VTEC 579 with a minimum grade of C+.